Briarcliff Manor, New York: 2020 census

-Modern

-Briarcliff Manor is primarily non-commercial, with over 80 percent of village land residential.
-Approximately 99% of the buildings are residential; of these, 85.3% are single-family units.
+2010 census

 In the 2010 United States census there were 7,867 people, 2,647 households, and 2,037 families living in 2,753 housing units.
 Of the 2,647 households, 39.7 percent had children under age 18 living with them; 68.5 percent were married couples living together, 6.6 percent were headed by women, 1.9 percent were single males and 23 percent were non-families.
 Twenty-one percent of all households were individuals, with 14.1 percent age 65 or older.
 Average household size was 2.71; average family size was 3.16, with a median age of 43.4 years.
-The 2015 American Community Survey (ACS) reported an estimated 2,636 households, 50 of which were held by unmarried partners.
-34 of these were female householder and male partner households and 16 were male householder and male partner households.
-No male-female or female-female unmarried partner households were reported.

 The village's population density was 1319.5 PD/sqmi.
 In 2010, its racial composition was 82.7 percent white, 3.3 percent African American, 0.1 percent Native Hawaiian or Pacific Islander, 8.5 percent Asian American, and 3.1 percent from two (or more) races.
 Hispanic and Latino Americans made up 8.2 percent of the population.

+Modern

+Briarcliff Manor is primarily non-commercial, with over 80 percent of village land residential.
+Approximately 99% of the buildings are residential; of these, 85.3% are single-family units.

+Demographic estimates

+The 2015 American Community Survey (ACS) reported 50 households held by unmarried partners.
+Of these, 34 were female householder and male partner households and 16 were male householder and male partner households.
+No male householder and female partner households or female householder and female partner households were reported.

+Income and poverty

 The 2015 ACS estimated median household income at $141,170 and median family income was $183,047.
 Males had a median income of $124,000, with $82,660 for females; per capita income was $76,256.
 About 1.3 percent of families and 2.2 percent of the overall population were below the poverty line, along with 0.9 percent for those under 18 and 4.8 percent for those 65 or over.

+Language and ancestry

 The 2015 ACS also reported English as the primary language spoken at home, with 84.8 percent only speaking the language, followed by Spanish at 4.9 percent, and 10.3 percent primarily speaking other languages.
 Ancestry is primarily Italian and Irish, at 18.1 and 12.9 percents respectively, followed by American at 8.8, Russian at 8.5 and German at 8.4 percent.